deaddog/CommandLineParsing/readme.md

 # CommandLineParsing
-A .NET framework that provides a range of functionalities for creating command line applications using the .NET framework.
+A .NET library that provides a range of functionalities for creating command line applications using the .NET framework.
 It's primary features are:

 ### Colored output
-Instead of using the `System.Console` to produce output, the framework provides a `ColorConsole` class that provides a simple format to generate color-coded output.
+Instead of using the `System.Console` to produce output, the framework provides a `ColorConsole` class that uses a simple format to generate colored console output.

     ColorConsole.WriteLine($"Something is [blue:colored] differently.");

 This simplifies the process of dynamically changing color in output.
 There is also support for defining custom coloring names, that then translate into one of the existing console colors.
-This allows for a application-wide *example* color that can easily be redefined.
+This allows for a application-wide *example* color that can easily be redefined:

+    ColorConsole.Colors["example"] = ConsoleColors.White;
+    ColorConsole.WriteLine($"[example:Colors can be defined globally.]");

 When dynamically producing output, the framework provides a `Formatter` class that supports variables, functions and conditional output.
 This enables an end-user to specify a custom output format for some collection of data.